zhuangwang93/Cupcake/README.md

 ### Quick start

-Basic benchmark is provided in `compress_benchmark.py`.
+The primary benchmark is provided in `compress_benchmark.py`.
 - For example, we can use the following command to run the benchmark on 4 GPUs, with compression algorithm as efsignsgd, communication primitive as allgather, memory as residual.
  ```shell script
  horovodrun -np 4 python compress_benchmark.py --compress --compressor efsignsgd --comm allgather --memory residual --fusion-num 1 --model=resnet50